line/ts-remove-unused/README.md

 export const a = 'a';
 ```

-This is when ts-remove-unused comes in handy. ts-remove-unused is a CLI tools made on top of TypeScript that reports/fixes unused exports.
+This is when ts-remove-unused comes in handy. ts-remove-unused is a CLI tool made on top of TypeScript that reports/fixes unused exports.

 Let's say you have the following file: